rollator3000/Further_Education/Python_für_Finanzanalysen/Notes.md

     - This removes the market from the stock performance itself *(beta)*
 - Plot the hedge over time parallel to the returns of the stock & reference market
     - How performs the stock in comparison to the market

+## 14.3 Portfolio analysis with PyFolio
+- Get the daily returns your portfolio and select a reference portfolio *(e.g. S&P 500)*
+- 'Empicrical' offers a range of methods to analyse a portfolio *(e.g. Sharp-Ratio, volatility, 'beta' between two portfolios, ...)*
+- 'PyFolio' offers a wide range of diagrams & tear-sheets
+    - Get the daily & cummulative returns over time of the portfolio
+    - Get distribution of the annual/ monthly returns as barplot/ heatmap
+    - Get the distribution of the returns per day/ month/ year
+    - Get the rolling 'beta' estimation between portfolio I & II over time
+    - Get the rolling sharp-ratio over time
+    - Get the rolling french over time
+    - Get the top 'draw-down' periods
+    - Portfolio Analysis:
+        - Top10 long positions of all time
+        - Top10 short positions of all time
+        - Top10 positions of all time
+        - All positions ever held
+        - Portfolio allocation over time

+## 14.4 Stock Sentiment Analysis
+- There is more data to feed an alogrithm besides the numeric data from the stock
+- A very common one is the sentiment analysis:
+    - Analyse text to get its sentiment *(negative/ postive)* for e.g. relevant stock news
+    - Data could come from various sources - e.g. Finance Papers, Social Media, News, ...
+- Create a trading algorithm with quantopian and add sentiment analysis as factors to buy/ sell & compare various approaches